Pawel-Eliszewski/WalletApp-frontend-refactored/README.md

 ===
-My extended version of the Wallet application, which was originally created by a team where I served as a Team Lead.
+My extended frontend version of the "Wallet" application, which was originally created by a great team where I served as a Team Lead: https://github.com/Pawel-Eliszewski/WalletApp-frontend

+===
 Currently, I am working on expanding it with additional features.